-A moment presents itself each day in our house, never at a convenient moment, usually as I struggle to complete three tasks in a noisy space: Harriet brings me a knot to untie.
+A moment presents itself each day in our house, never at a convenient moment, usually as I struggle to complete multiple tasks in a noisy space: my daughter brings me a knot to untie.
 At the sight of it I tense up.
-If only I could see it in that moment, instead of just in this one, as an invitation to give the three tasks a rest, sit down, and savor the unworking of a knot.
+If only I could see it in that moment, instead of just in this one, as an invitation to give the tasks a rest, sit down, and savor the unworking of a knot.
 A knot can be so enjoyable, like a puzzle.
 Sometimes the puzzle is twelve knots all in a row.
 Sometimes it's one very tight knot that requires extra fine handwork or a makeshift tool.
 Sometimes knots can be fun, sometimes not.
-Either way, they present an opportunity to pause and focus on one thing.
+Either way they present an opportunity to pause and focus.
 Long live knots.